ielizari/test-tagger/README_DEVELOPERS.md

 ## 2. Install module in host project
 In order to test this library as a local npm module in a locally installed project, follow next steps
-### 2.1 Build test-tag as module
+### 2.1 Build test-tagger as module
-In test-tag project folder, run next command in order to pack the project
+In test-tagger project folder, run next command in order to pack the project
 ```
 npm run build
 ```
-A `.dist` folder must have been created in the project containing a `test-tag-<version>.tgz` file.
+A `.dist` folder must have been created in the project containing a `test-tagger-<version>.tgz` file.

 ### 2.2 Installation in host project
 Get the full path in your system to the tgz file created in previous step.
 This path must be in a format including forward slashes for directories.
-For exmple, in a Windows system the path `C:\projects\libs\test-tag\.dist\test-tag-0.1.0.tgz` should be formated as `/c/projects/libs/test-tag/.dist/test-tag-0.1.0.tgz`
+For exmple, in a Windows system the path `C:\projects\libs\test-tagger\.dist\test-tagger-0.1.0.tgz` should be formated as `/c/projects/libs/test-tagger/.dist/test-tagger-0.1.0.tgz`

-Move to your host project where you want to try `test-tag` and run the next command to install `test-tag` from a local project
+Move to your host project where you want to try `test-tagger` and run the next command to install `test-tagger` from a local project
 ```
-npm i --save-dev /c/projects/libs/test-tag/.dist/test-tag-0.1.0.tgz
+npm i --save-dev /c/projects/libs/test-tagger/.dist/test-tagger-0.1.0.tgz
 ```
-Check `package.json` for an entry in `devDependencies` like this (exact path may vary depending on the folder where test-tag was cloned):
+Check `package.json` for an entry in `devDependencies` like this (exact path may vary depending on the folder where test-tagger was cloned):
 ```
- "test-tag": "file:../test-tag/.dist/test-tag-0.1.0.tgz",
+ "test-tagger": "file:../test-tagger/.dist/test-tagger-0.1.0.tgz",
 ```
 Add to the scripts section in `package.json` the next line:
 ```
 scripts: {
-  "testag": "test-tag"
+  "testag": "test-tagger"
 }
 ```
 Create a config file in the root folder of you host project `.testag.json`

-When a `.testag.json` file is present in the root folder of a project using `test-tag`, the included fields will overwrite the default config.
+When a `.testag.json` file is present in the root folder of a project using `test-tagger`, the included fields will overwrite the default config.
 The rest will be taken from default config.